ClockSelect/myevic/README.md

         *This function can only be active in "POWER" and "SMART" modes; it is ignored in all other modes.*
         Set at wich power ( **Pwr** ) and how long ( **Time** ) you want the coil to be preheated when you fire; after this delay, the atomizer will be powered by your regular setting.
 Set the **Time** to zero to switch preheating off.
         The **Unit** may be absolute Watts or percents of the main power setting.
         The **Delay** allows to configure a dead time after fire, during which the preheating function will be disabled.
 This dead time goes from zero (Off) to 3 minutes.
 The delay runs from the end of fire.
 Use this feature if you use high inertia (heavy) builds to prevent over-heating when chain-vaping.
+The **Delay** also apply on power curves, preventing power to fire over 100% of the preset power within the given time.
         A small **P** icon will appear on the main screen next to the the power setting to remind you the preheat function is enabled ("POWER" mode only).
 A blinking **P** indicates the dead time period.
         *If you configured a "PPwr" action in the multi-clicks configuration (see **Interface** menu), this action will pop-up this menu when in "POWER" or "SMART" mode.*